gender selection in islam in 2023

 Gender selection halal or haram?

-Gender selection is available via the IVF process, so if you want to select the gender of your future baby with purpose of preventing genetic issues in future baby or with the purpose of family balancing is a good idea to discuss briefly gender selection via IVF to figure out what happens in IVF procedure that is controversial in Islamic countries.
+Gender selection is available via IVF process, this process called IVF gender selection.
+So, if you want to select the gender of your future baby to prevent genetic issues in future baby or with the intention of family balancing, it is an excellent idea to discuss gender selection briefly via IVF to figure out what happens in IVF procedure that is controversial in Islamic countries.
+But some questions are frequent.
+Is IVF gender selection halal?
 Why some Islamic countries and even other religions have declared this method prohibited?
-There are numerous pieces of evidence that gender selection via IVF is so helpful and miracle way for infertile couples but this riddle is a lot tougher than it looks.
+Is gender selection allowed in Islam?
+There are numerous pieces of evidence that gender selection via IVF is a helpful and miraculous way for infertile couples, but this riddle is a lot tougher than it looks.

-As we mentioned in the Intro part of this post, one of the stages of the IVF procedure is embryo development in the lab; for PGD tests, some cells of the embryo (on day 3 or 5) will take to going for examination and after.
+As we mentioned at the beginning of this post, one of the stages of the IVF procedure is embryo development in the lab; for PGD tests, some cells of the embryo (on day 3 or 5) will be taken to going for examination and after.
 Opponents of this theory argue that removing the cells from the embryo and determining the gender is considered a manipulation of the divine will and object to discarding the embryos after conducting experiments.
 They think it is a form of killing a human being.

-The Shia scholars reply to them and state that according to Shia and Sunni hadiths, the spirit is breathed in on the 40th or 45th day of embryo cell formation.
-Additionally, the remaining embryos are frozen today, and the embryo cells are preserved in specialized capsules rather than discarded.
+The Shia scholars replied to them and stated that according to Shia and Sunni hadiths, the spirit is breathed in on the 40th or 45th day of embryo cell formation.
+The remaining embryos are frozen today, and the embryo cells are preserved in specialized capsules rather than discarded.

 Let’s take a closer look at the issues surrounding gender selection in Islam Shia and Sunni now that we know where Shias and Sunnis diverge.